amulet032/UrbanAccessibilityAnalysis/README.md

 ### Central Christchurch shows the highest service accessibility

 Healthcare and supermarket locations are concentrated in the central urban area.
-As a result, grid points near the city centre have the shortest travel distances to essential services.
+As a result, locations near the city centre have the shortest travel distances to essential services.

 ---

 ### Peripheral areas show significantly longer travel distances

-Outer suburban and fringe areas experience much longer network travel distances, in some cases exceeding **12–14 km** to the nearest healthcare facility.
+Outer suburban and fringe areas experience substantially longer road network travel distances, in some cases exceeding **12–14 km** to the nearest healthcare facility.

 ---